Analysis | China Will Rack Up Three Billion Trips During World’s Biggest Human Migration

 6. Who else suffers with the travel operators?

 Pity the economists.
-Because Chinese New Year moves around on the Gregorian calendar -- meaning it can start any time from late-January to mid-February -- the holiday creates distortions in year-on-year comparisons of economic data.
+Because the holiday moves around on the Gregorian calendar -- meaning it can start any time from late-January to mid-February -- it creates distortions in year-on-year comparisons of economic data.
 China’s central bank is also on high alert ahead of the festival as an onslaught of cash withdrawals can put pressure on liquidity.
 (People typically pass out red envelopes with yuan bills as gifts.)

 7. What other businesses benefit?